PowerDNS/pdns/docs/markdown/httpapi/api_spec.md

 * GET: List/Retrieve.
 Success reply: `200 OK`
 * POST: Create.
 Success reply: `201 Created`, with new object as body.
 * PUT: Update.
 Success reply: `200 OK`, with modified object as body.
+For some operations, `204 No Content` is returned instead (and the modified object is not given in the body).
 * DELETE: Delete.
 Success reply: `200 OK`, no body.

 not-so-REST